Shortstraw: History

 It wasn't until the recording of their first EP, We Slept Through it All in late 2008 that the group realised they needed a bassist to replicate the EP live.
 To solve this problem they recruited Phil Brierley in 2009 to complete the original line-up.
 After playing various shows across the country for the next two years, Jason Hartford and Phil Brierley left the band in 2011 to pursue personal interests.
 They were replaced by Gad De Combes, Tom Revington and Russell Grant to transform the band into a five-piece outfit.

-Shortstraw's debut album, You're Underfed, I'm Wonderful was written, recorded and produced by the original line up in 2011 along with friend Chris Brink who mixed and mastered the album.
+Shortstraw's debut album, You're Underfed, I'm Wonderful was written, recorded and produced by the original lineup in 2011 along with friend Chris Brink who mixed and mastered the album.
 Tom, Gad and Russell joined the band just before the album was ready for release.
 The album was well received across South Africa and the video for their single "One Long Day" went to number 1 on the MK Top 10 Music Videos Chart.
 The band won a grant to produce a music video for their song, Waterworks through the MK Music Video Project.
 The Song "One Long Day" was featured in the then new Nissan X-Trail advertisement in late 2012.
 In 2013, the band won the Best Indie MK Award for their music video for One Long Day.